 DEVELOPING A BRAND IDENTITY: HOW THE PROCESS WORKS

 When you’re ready to invest time and money toward developing your brand identity, how do you go about hiring a brand designer?
-From brand agencies to freelance logo designers like myself, it can be overwhelming trying to know for sure if a designer will achieve the results you’re hoping for… even if you don’t know what you’re hoping for.
+From brand agencies to freelance brand designers like myself, it can be overwhelming trying to know for sure if a designer will achieve the results you’re hoping for… even if you don’t know what you’re hoping for.

-Every designer will have a different process, so I thought I’d outline what you can expect when working with me to design your brand, but first, let’s start with a few tips to help you choose the brand designer that’s right for you.
+Every designer will have a different process, so I thought I’d outline what you can expect when working with me to design your brand.
+But first, let’s start with a few tips to help you choose the brand designer that’s right for you.

 HOW TO FIND A BRANDING DESIGNER THAT’S RIGHT FOR YOU

 There are oh so many branding designers out there.
 I know because I love to connect with my broader community.
 My advice to you when you begin your search for a brand designer is to take to social media, specifically Pinterest and Instagram.
 These two social platforms are highly visual and logo designers and brand studios love them.